Acizza/mal-rs/README.md

 # mal-rs [![Crates.io](https://img.shields.io/crates/v/mal.svg)](https://crates.io/crates/mal) [![Documentation](https://docs.rs/mal/badge.svg)](https://docs.rs/mal)
 **NOTE**: Since the MyAnimeList API was suddenly shut down, this library does not currently work.
-If/when the API is restored, this library will be updated to support it.
+If/when the API is restored, this library will be updated to support it unless the new API does not require a full-scale library to be used.

 The purpose of this library is to provide high-level access to the [MyAnimeList](https://myanimelist.net) API.